angband/angband/docs/hacking/borg.rst

 Borg Screensaver
 ================

-The Angband Borg can be configured to run as a Windows screensaver that automatically plays the game in continuous play mode, automatically restarting with new characters when the current character dies.
+The Borg can be configured to run as a Windows screensaver that automatically plays the game in continuous play mode, automatically restarting with new characters when the current character dies.